-- In 1997, Knapp dieticians suggested that the charts be sold to area facilities – hospitals, clinics, dialysis centers – and the Auxiliary Community Outreach Project was born.
+- In 1997, Knapp dietitians suggested that the charts be sold to area facilities – hospitals, clinics, dialysis centers – and the Auxiliary Community Outreach Project was born.

-- Mr. Lime has continued his personal interest in this project and has volunteered hundreds of hours to expand the program’s reach state-wide and then throughout the United States.
+- Mr. Lime continued his personal interest in this project and volunteered hundreds of hours to expand the program’s reach state-wide and then throughout the United States.

-- Today, our Diabetes Food Charts are sold and used throughout the country and have become a favorite teaching material for patients, dieticians and diabetes educators.
+- Our Diabetes Food Charts are sold and used throughout the country and have become a favorite teaching material for patients, dietitians and diabetes educators.

-- To date, some 75,000 Diabetes and Renal Food charts have been sold to dietitians throughout the United States.
+- Some 75,000 Diabetes and Renal Food charts have been sold to dietitians throughout the United States.